 - Compensations received from third party for any impairment loss shall be included in profit or loss when the compensation becomes receivable.

-The carrying amount of a fixed asset item shall be derecognized on disposal or when no future economic benefits are expected from its use or disposal.
-The gain or loss shall be included in profit or loss when the item is derecognized.
+The carrying amount of a fixed asset item shall be derecognised on disposal or when no future economic benefits are expected from its use or disposal.
+The gain or loss shall be included in profit or loss when the item is derecognised.
 The difference between the net proceeds from the disposal of the asset and its carrying amount is the gain or loss.

-Consideration receivable on disposal of an asset is recognized at its fair value.
-If the payment is deferred, the consideration received is recognized initially at the cash price equivalent and difference between the consideration amount and cash price equivalent is recognized as interest revenue in profit and loss statement.
+Consideration receivable on disposal of an asset is recognised at its fair value.
+If the payment is deferred, the consideration received is recognised initially at the cash price equivalent and difference between the consideration amount and cash price equivalent is recognized as interest revenue in profit and loss statement.

 - In the case of de-recognition of re-valued assets the revaluation surplus can be directly transferred to retained earnings.

 The financial statements shall disclose, for each class fixed asset:

 - the useful lives or the depreciation rates used;

 - he gross carrying amount and the accumulated depreciation (aggregated with accumulated impairment losses) at the beginning and end of the period; and

 - a reconciliation of the carrying amount at the beginning and end of the period showing